kvarak/dnd/docs/_Classes/fighter.md

 A Juggernaut is an unstoppable, overwhelming force whose advance cannot be halted nor resisted.
 They relentlessly charge into melee, shaking off enemy attacks before showing their martial superiority in a deadly display of force.
 And, as many veterans would say, few things are more fearsome than a charging juggernaut about to cleave you in two.

 ### Knock 'em Down
-You gain proficiency with all Strength checks made to break or force your way through doors, walls, chests, locks and other objects.
+You gain ***expertise*** on all Strength checks made to break or force your way through doors, walls, chests, locks and other objects.

 When you successfully shove a Large creature or smaller after you have moved 10 ft or more in a straight line, you can choose to shove the creature up to 10 ft away in any direction you choose.
 If you shove a creature into a wall or other similar solid object, your momentum crushes them against it, dealing bludgeoning damage equal to 2d8 + your Strength modifier to the creature and the object.